 The Moroccan agriculture sector is dominated by traditional small-scale farmers, many of whom focus on growing wheat.
-The Moroccan trade regime is designed to maintain this status quo, particularly through the imposition of high, prohibitive tariffs.
-These tariffs have created significant barriers to trade for U.S. exporters.
+The Moroccan trade regime is designed to maintain this status quo, particularly through the imposition of prohibitively high tariffs.
+Those tariffs have created significant barriers for U.S. exporters.
 For example, applied tariffs on poultry and beef products range up to 124 percent and 275 percent, respectively.